 —Veronica M. Eid, Adjunct Professor of French, Delaware University

 Alan R. Hoffman obtained his BA in history from Yale College, where he studied under Professor Edmund Morgan, before earning a JD from Harvard Law School; and he has practiced law in Boston for 40 years.
 An avid reader of early American history, he “discovered” Lafayette in 2002 and spent two years – 2003 to 2005 – translating Auguste Levasseur’s Lafayette in America in 1824 and 1825, the first-hand account of Lafayette’s Farewell Tour of America written by his private secretary.
 This translation was published in 2006 and is in its third printing.
-Hoffman has lectured widely on Lafayette and the Farewell Tour since 2006 – over 145 talks in 22 of the 24 states that Lafayette visited during the Farewell Tour.
+Hoffman has lectured widely on Lafayette – approximately 150 talks – and has spoken in each of the 24 states that Lafayette visited during the Farewell Tour.
 He has lectured on Lafayette in these venues: